ceqi-zz/logDemo/README.md

 Add a alert flag to long-running events.

+Load file using Java NIO Files.lines(), reading events line by line sequentially is considered sufficient as it toke about 3.5 seconds to read in a 1GB file.

-If the log file to read is large (gigabytes), then the events will be partitioned to slices, each slice will be handled by a thread, thus improve the efficiency.
+If the log file to read is large (gigabytes), after being loaded into db, the events will be read by slices, multiple slices are handled by threads, the processing is done in parallel, thus improving the efficiency.

 By default the slice size is 10000 events.